Skip to main content

 Ideal Sleep Patterns

-In the book / our full book summary, you can also get more details on (i) sleep in other animals, (ii) how humans sleep differently, (iii) the difference between monophasic and biphasic sleep patterns, and (iv) how our sleep hours and patterns change across our lifespan (from infants to children, teens, adult & old age).
+In our full book summary, you can also get more details on (i) sleep in other animals, (ii) how humans sleep differently, (iii) the difference between monophasic and biphasic sleep patterns, and (iv) how our sleep time and patterns change across our lifespan (from infants to children, teens, adult & old age).

 Why We Sleep & Why You Should Sleep

 Sleep is the ultimate therapy and enhancer to provide a range of benefits that medicine and other interventions cannot.
-In our full text/infographic/audio Why We Sleep summary (get the full 16-page summary here), we break down exactly how sleep impacts all aspects of your mental, emotional and physical health.
+In our complete version of Why We Sleep summary, we break down exactly how sleep impacts all aspects of your mental, physical health, and emotional stability.
+Furthermore, we look into the consequences of sleep deprivation.
 In a nutshell:

-Sleep disorders can disrupt our lifestyle and well-being.
+• Sleep disorders can disrupt our lifestyle and well-being.
 Such disorders include somnambulism, insomnia and narcolepsy.
-At the extreme, sleep deprivation can even cause death.
+They impact physical and mental health, and, at the extreme, lack of sleep can even cause death.

 Improving Sleep Quality & Quantity